The 6 Things in a House Payment (and how to save money)

 The Monthly Bill

-Most people looking at their home loan statement see words they've never saw before like:
+Most people looking at their monthly home loan statement see things like:

 - Impound account.